Join us at One to One Monaco: 15 Years of Innovation Serving the Retail Sector

 It’s no coincidence that Mr Suricate in One to One Monaco once again.

-Our role is clear: to enable retailers to detect bugs before they cost them revenue, disrupt their operations, and tarnish their brand image.
+Our role is clear: to enable retailers to detect bugs before they incur revenue loss, impact operations, or tarnish brand image.

-A bug in the checkout process, a malfunctioning internal search engine, or a promotional calculation error: these incidents directly destroy value.
+A bug in a purchase funnel, a malfunctioning internal search engine, or a promotional calculation error: these incidents directly erode value.

 Using end-to-end automated testing, Mr Suricate real customer journeys: